asprasad/Benchmarks/kaggle/descriptions.md

 * **Predictive Models:** The application compares two prediction mechanisms --
   * In the first method, the magic features are used.
 200 different lightgbm models, one for each input feature magic feature pair, to predict the target value are constructed.
 The predictions of these models are then combined to get a final prediction.
 They are combined using logistic regression.
   * The second method is the same as above except that it only uses the input features and not the magic features.
+ Additionally, for each variable (or variable pair), 5 folds of the training data are constructed.
+A lightgbm model is trained for each fold and the prediction is computed as the average of these models.
 ### Profiling
 I only profiled the application for model construction and inference for the first 5 features.
-Therefore, the data read and feature augmentation times should be even more insignificant than what is listed below (it says 5% below, but I would expect something like 0.1% when the whole application is run).
+Therefore, the data read and feature augmentation times should be even more insignificant than what is listed below (it says a total of ~9% below, but I would expect something like 0.2% when the whole application is run, i.e. the whole of the 200 iterations).
 * **Read Data and Feature Augmentation:**
   * Reading and filtering take about 5% of the total time.
-Reading alone is about 3.5% and the result is almost completely the unique value computation.
+Reading from the disk is about 3.5% and the rest is almost completely the unique value computation.
-  *
+  * Feature augmentation is about 3.5% of the total time.
+* **Training:** Training is again the biggest bottleneck taking about 80% of the time.
+Even though the model used is the same as the one in PUBG, the split of time within the train method is very different.
+This is possibly because we are training several small models here as opposed to a single large model in PUBG.
+  * There is a non trivial cost of filtering out only the required columns from the input(or augmented) dataframe.
+This takes a total of about 4% of the time.
+  * [Opt] All the models that are being built are independent.
+Training the models and inference can be completely parallelized.
+* **Inference:** Inference takes only ~5% of the time.
+The logistic regression used to combine the predictions of the various models takes negligible time.